-1% I Point
+1% Point

-Inc crease De crease
+Increase Decrease

 Benefit obligations at end of year \$ 0.3 \$ (0.3)

-Service cost plus interest cost \$ \$
+Service cost plus interest cost \$ - \$ -

 401(k) Plan

 We have a 401(k) Plan covering substantially all U.S. employees that provides for employee salary deferral contribution and employer contributions.
 Employees may contribute up to 50% of their pay on a pre-tax basis subject to IRS limitations.
 In addition, employees with age 50 or older are allowed to contribute additional pre-tax "catch-up" contributions.
 In addition, the Company matches up to 50% of seven percent (7%) of a team member's eligible compensation, subject to certain 401(k) Plan limitations.